strong schools

 CCUSD is the backbone of culver city’s economy - AND IT’S SOMETHING WE CAN’T AFFORD TO LOSE.

-KEY BENEFITS OF A LOCAL PARCEL TAX TO CCUSD
+KEY BENEFITS OF A SLIDING-SCALE PARCEL TAX TO CCUSD

-KEY BENEFITS OF A LOCAL PARCEL TAX TO CCUSD *
+KEY BENEFITS OF A SLIDING-SCALE PARCEL TAX TO CCUSD

 stable and predictable funding